Tigray war: Western Zone of Tigray

-In November 2020, the Amhara Region Special Force and Amhara militias loyal to the Amhara regional government took control of the western zone of Tigray in order to settle a decades-old land dispute.
+In November 2020, Amhara Region Special Forces and Amhara militias loyal to the Amhara regional government took control of the western zone of Tigray in order to settle a decades-old land dispute.
 They claim the area was taken from them by force in 1992 after TPLF forces overthrew the communist PDRE government and divided the country into ethnic regional states.
-They have also claimed the woredas (districts) of Welkait, Tegede, Kafta Humera, Tselemti, and Raya to be theirs.
+They have also claimed the woredas (districts) of Welkait, Tsegede, Kafta Humera, Tselemti, and Raya Azebo to be theirs.

 Since then, the area has been under the de facto control of Amhara regional authorities.
 Their control has been marked by reports of ethnically motivated violence and forced displacement.
 By February 2021, about 45,000 civilians had been forced to leave the zone due to extrajudicial killings, arbitrary detentions, and the disappearances of people, especially young men.
 One refugee interviewed by Reuters said that if they didn't leave when they did, they would have been killed by Amhara forces.
 41 other refugees interviewed have also described attacks, looting, and threats by Amhara forces.

 In March 2021, Mulu Nega, then leader of the federal-government-appointed Transitional Government of Tigray, stated that Amhara de facto administrators of Western Tigray used violence against ethnic Tigrayans and forcibly displaced them.
 Yabsira Eshetie, the administrator of the area, denied the claims.
 The Amhara government also denied the reports of forced displacement and asked the Ethiopian government to modify the border between the Amhara and Tigray regions.
 US Secretary of State Antony Blinken stated that there had been acts of ethnic cleansing in Tigray.

+Refugees in Sudan

+Some Tigrayans who fled to Sudan as refugees would later find themselves victimized again by human traffickers upon arrival.
+Many refugees had testified being kidnapped, regularly tortured, and transported to warehouses in Libya, where many would die due to poor living conditions.
+Eritrean refugees faced similar risks, as, in addition to the traffickers, they also risked getting kidnapped by the Eritrean government.
+This situation worsened further after Sudan descended into violence in 2023, placing refugees at further risk of being kidnapped.